wyndchyme/mc3ds-modern/docs/README.md

 7. Press the 'Queue' button on the touch screen (directly above the search button) and press 'Action required!'
 8. Press 'Accept' when prompted.
 9. Wait for Modernization MegaPack installation to complete.
 This may take a long time.
+10. Ensure you have the latest version of Luma3DS installed.
-10. After installation is complete, quit Universal-Updater and launch Minecraft: New Nintendo 3DS Edition.
+11. After installation is complete, quit Universal-Updater and launch Minecraft: New Nintendo 3DS Edition.
 If the game displays the new Mojang Studios logo (**not** the default black and red Mojang logo from the vanilla game) then the modpack has been applied successfully.

 ### UPDATING MODERNIZATION MEGAPACK WITH UNIVERSAL-UPDATER

-In the Minecraft 3DS Community Unistore, navigate to 'Customization Removal' and press 'A' while you have it selected.
-Note that this will delete all mods you have installed.
-Reinstall Modernization MegaPack by repeating steps 5-10 above.
+In the Minecraft 3DS Community Unistore, navigate to 'Customization Removal' and remove all mods intalled.
+Reinstall Modernization MegaPack by repeating steps 5-11 above.
 Note that the UniStore may take some time to add the latest version of Modernization MegaPack.

 <br>